Alumni support for students

 - Includes awards offered by Concordia and outside of Concordia

 Need funding for your project idea?
-The Concordia University Alumni Association (CUAA) prides itself on supporting student initiatives and encouraging your success.
+The Concordia University Alumni Association (CUAA) takes pride in supporting student initiatives and encouraging student success.

-Applications are reviewed three times a year and are evaluated according to the following criteria:
+Applications are reviewed four times a year and are evaluated according to the following criteria:

 - The project must benefit a group of Concordia students.